EmptyOne4K/webshare-ip-auth/README.md

 cp config.json.example config.json
 ```

-Add your token to the config.
-This is required to access webshare's API.
+Add your Webshare token to the config.
+This is required to access Webshare's API.
 If you do not know or have a token, you can get one on your [Dashboard](https://proxy2.webshare.io/userapi/keys).

 ## PM2